 In 2008, a global network of indigenous broadcasters was established.
 The name of the network is World Indigenous Television Broadcasters Network (WITBN) and the network has at this time 14 members, including NRK Sápmi (2013).

-From 2012 to 2014, the Director of NRK Sápmi, Nils Johan Heatta, functions as the head of the network.
 The network’s secretariat has also moved from Taipei in Taiwan to NRK Sápmi’s headquarters in Karasjok (Norway) during this period.
 The network is charged with promoting collaboration in program creation, development, and exchange.
 In 2012, a technical solution enabled daily exchanges of programs between the 14 members of WITBN.

 Programming and other content